cm-s/personal-portfolio/cms_portfolio/README.md

 - `export development_db_password=PASSWORD`
 - `export testing_db_password=PASSWORD`

-PASSWORD being replaced by your passowrd.
-Alternatively, you can simply alter the user and password fields in the `config/database.yml`
+PASSWORD being replaced by your password.
+Alternatively, you can simply alter the user and password fields in the `config/database.yml` file.
 ### Current Features
 Log of current implemented/transitioned features is organized below;
 ##### Material Messenger